parrt/msds501/notes/computation.md

 The condition must be actionable by a computer.
 For example, the condition "*the cat is hungry*" is not actionable by computer because there's nothing in its memory a computer can test that is equivalent to the cat being hungry.
 Conditions almost always consist of equality or relational operators for arithmetic, such as "cost > 10", "cost + tax &lt; 100", or "quantity = 4".

 It's time to introduce a new data type: **boolean**, which holds either a true or false value.
 The result (value) of any equality or relational operator is boolean.
-For example, "3>2" evaluates to true but "3>4" evaluates to false.
+For example, "3>2" evaluates to true and "3>4" evaluates to false.

 **Exercise**:  Design a conditional in pseudocode for the following situation.
 "Print a name if the length of the name is greater than zero."
 You can compute the length of some *x* with *len(x)*.